seamusdemora/seamusdemora.github.io/CommandHistoryIntro-zsh.md

-## Using command history in `zsh`
+## Using command history in your shell - `zsh`

+This is written from the perspective of a *macOS* user; specifically, a *macOS Catalina* (or later) user.
+Under *macOS Catalina*, Apple changed the default shell from `bash` to `zsh`.
+However, most of the material here is completely relevant for `bash` users as well.
+Some of the **semantics** will change, but the **operation** of the shell history is the same for `bash` and `zsh`.

 ### What is the command history?

-If you open a terminal - for example `Terminal.app` in macOS - and you enter a command at the prompt, that command is saved into the ***command history***.
+If you open a terminal - for example `Terminal.app` in *macOS* - and you enter a command at the prompt, that command is saved into the ***command history***.
 In fact, depending upon how command history is configured on your machine, every command you have ever issued could be saved into a command history.
 Control and maintenance of the command history is a function of the **shell** being used.
-Different **shells** manage the command history in different ways, though they also have much in common.
+Different **shells** manage the command history in different ways, though they *also have much in common*.
 If you switch between shells, your command history will be contained in different memory locations and different files.

 The ***command history*** is useful because we often use the same - or similar - commands repeatedly.
 These commands may contain long lists of *arguments* and *options* that are highly specific, and often arcane.
 Considerable time and effort may be invested in getting a particular command "tweaked" to perform a certain function in a very specific way.
 The utility of a command history will be obvious to anyone after using `rsync` or `ffmpeg` or `git` for a while.